Mike Pompeo was selected by the White House earlier this year to leave his post as CIA director and take over as secretary of state.

 Pompeo was confirmed as the CIA director by the Senate with a 66 to 32 vote on January 23, 2017.
 Two Democrats, Sens.
 Richard Blumenthal and Chris Murphy – both from Connecticut – did not vote.
 Murphy's office said he opposed Pompeo leading the CIA but could not make it to the vote due to weather-related travel delays.

-Republican Sen. Rand Paul of Kentucky was the only Republican who voted against Pompeo.
+Sen. Rand Paul of Kentucky was the only Republican who voted against Pompeo.
 He told Fox News at the time he was worried Pompeo’s “desire for security will trump his defense of liberty.”

-On March 13, the White House announced Pompeo would take over as secretary of state.
+The White House announced its intention for Pompeo to take over as secretary of state on March 13.

 “As Director of the CIA, Mike has earned the praise of members in both parties by strengthening our intelligence gathering, modernizing our defensive and offensive capabilities, and building close ties with our friends and allies in the international intelligence community,” Trump said.

-Fox News’ Zoe Szathmary, Lucas Tomlinson and The Associated Press contributed to this report.
+Fox News’ Chad Pergram, Zoe Szathmary, Lucas Tomlinson and The Associated Press contributed to this report.